RebelToolbox/RebelDocumentation/getting_started/step_by_step/scripting_player_input.rst

 .. image:: img/scripting_first_script_moving_with_input.gif

-You have two main tools to process the player's input in Godot:
+You have two main tools to process the player's input in Rebel Engine:

 1. The built-in input callbacks, mainly ``_unhandled_input()``.
-Like ``_process()``, it's a built-in virtual function that Godot calls every time the player presses a key.
+Like ``_process()``, it's a built-in virtual function that Rebel Engine calls every time the player presses a key.
 It's the tool you want to use to react to events that don't happen every frame, like pressing :kbd:`Space` to jump.
 To learn more about input callbacks, see :ref:`doc_inputevent`.
 2. The ``Input`` singleton.
 A singleton is a globally accessible object.
-Godot provides access to several in scripts.
+Rebel Engine provides access to several in scripts.
 It's the right tool to check for input every frame.